vrahli/damysus/README.md

 ### Cluster

 As mentioned above, you can use the `--cluster` option to start distributed experiments.
 You will need to do this:
-- you need to make sure that `python`, `docker`, `git` and `jq` are installed on the machine that you will use to start the experiments
-- generate an `id_rsa.damysus` key using for example:
+- Generate an `id_rsa.damysus` key using for example:
   ```
     ssh-keygen -t rsa -b 4096 -f id_rsa.damysus
   ```
-- copy this key to all the nodes in your cluster as follows:
+- Copy this key to all the nodes in your cluster as follows:
   ```
     ssh-copy-id -i id_rsa.damysus.pub USER@TARGET
   ```
   where `TARGET` is one of your hostnames, and `USER` your username for that host
-- list the nodes that are in your cluster in a `nodes` file as follows (add as many entries are you like---the cluster here contains 2 nodes):
+- List the nodes that are in your cluster in a `nodes` file as follows (add as many entries are you like---the cluster here contains 2 nodes):
   ```